magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45424-incorrect-reservation-compensation-created-after-partial-refund.md

 <ins>Actual results</ins>:

 Even though you didn't select the *Return to Stock* during the credit memo creation, it adds a record to `inventory_reservation` table with `creditmemo_created` event type.
-Also, the credit memo record added in the `inventory_reservation` table has quantity 10 even though you created the credit memo for only one quantity.
+Also, the credit memo record added in the `inventory_reservation` table has a quantity of 10 even though you created the credit memo for only one quantity.

 ## Apply the patch